 The 2016 Swedish Government Research Bill outlined six national research programmes.
 Formas is responsible for two of these – Climate and Sustainable Spatial Planning.
 Forte and the Swedish Research Council (VR) are responsible for the remaining four: VR is responsible for Migration and Integration and Antibiotic Resistance.
 Forte is responsible for Applied Welfare Research and Working Life Research.
 In June 2017 the Swedish Government also decided to establish a national Food research programme, which is run by Formas.

 All of the programmes are broad, ten-year initiatives that will contribute to solving prioritised societal challenges and strengthening collaborations between those performing the research, those funding the research and stakeholders in society.
 The national research programmes will build on the common national research agendas for the respective areas.

 News about the national research programmes

-The national climate research programme will contribute to achieving Sweden's objective to become a fossil fuel-free society and the ambition to be a leading participant in global efforts to achieve the goals of the Paris Agreement.
+The national research programme on climate will contribute to achieving Sweden's objective to become a fossil fuel-free society and the ambition to be a leading participant in global efforts to achieve the goals of the Paris Agreement.
 Reducing the climate impact of humans necessitates comprehensive transitions and adaptations in Sweden, in the EU and globally.
 Tackling climate challenges therefore requires research within several different subject areas, as well as interdisciplinary and intersectoral research and innovation.

 Sustainable Spatial Planning